-Previously, Australian supporters would have had to rely on the print media to follow the team’s fortunes overseas, with a considerable lag between events and their reporting.
+Before this time, Australian cricket fans would have had to rely on the print media to follow the team’s fortunes overseas.
 But new technology was about to change things.

 To provide radio coverage of the 1930 Ashes series, Melbourne station 3DB came up with an innovative idea.